NoahAronov/NoahAronov.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Security Researcher, BSCIA Student at [WGU](https://wgu.edu).
+subtitle: Security Researcher, <a href='https://www.wgu.edu/online-it-degrees/cybersecurity-information-assurance-bachelors-program.html'>BSCIA</a> Student at <a href='https://wgu.edu'>WGU</a>.

 profile:
   align: right